nopnop2002/esp-idf-net-logging/README.md

 May  8 14:06:10 192.168.10.130
 ```

+var/log/remote can be rotated automatically.
+The easiest way is to add var/log/remote to /etc/logrotate.d/rsyslog.

 # Disable ANSI Color control
 You can disable this if you are unable to display ANSI color codes correctly.
 ![ANSI-Color](https://github.com/user-attachments/assets/c36b5f74-e85a-48c0-b498-5cb5301f0d24)